md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 The next chapter presents the Five-Year Roadmap and outlines a potential implementation pathway for the evolution of BAPIL from a research concept into a mature policy intelligence and innovation framework.

-## Chapter 14: Public Sector Innovation: Five-Year Roadmap (2026-2030)
+# Chapter 14: Public Sector Innovation: Five-Year Roadmap (2026–2030)

-### Introduction
+## Introduction

 The development of the Bangladesh AI Policy & Innovation Lab (BAPIL) is envisioned as a gradual and research-driven process.
-Rather than attempting large-scale implementation from the outset, BAPIL may evolve through phased development, stakeholder engagement, capacity building, and pilot initiatives.
+Rather than attempting large-scale implementation from the outset, BAPIL may evolve through phased development, stakeholder engagement, capacity building, and pilot initiatives [1–5, 9, 17, 21].

-This roadmap outlines a conceptual five-year pathway (2026-2030) for the evolution of BAPIL from a research concept into a mature policy intelligence and innovation framework.
+This roadmap outlines a conceptual five-year pathway (2026–2030) for the evolution of BAPIL from a research concept into a mature policy intelligence and innovation framework [1, 9, 10, 17, 21].

-### Executive Roadmap Overview (2026-2041)
+## Executive Roadmap Overview (2026–2041)

-The development of BAPIL is envisioned as a long-term and phased journey that progresses from foundational research toward a mature ecosystem supporting AI governance, policy intelligence, innovation, and digital transformation.
-The roadmap is designed to align short-term actions with long-term national development aspirations.
+The development of BAPIL is envisioned as a long-term and phased journey that progresses from foundational research toward a mature ecosystem supporting AI governance, policy intelligence, innovation, and digital transformation [1, 4, 9, 17, 22, 29, 30].
+The roadmap is designed to align short-term actions with long-term national development aspirations and Bangladesh’s broader digital transformation agenda [28–30, 35, 36].

 Year	Strategic Focus	Primary Goal
 2026	Research	Establish conceptual foundations, conduct literature reviews, and develop the initial BAPIL framework.